 MSR Evo Trail Snowshoes Review

-Compare prices at 2 resellers Pros: Affordable, great traction, easy to use, versatile
+Compare prices at 2 resellers Pros: Affordable, stellar traction, easy to use, versatile bindings

 Compare to Similar Products

 The Evo Trail by MSR proved versatile and durable.
 After extensive testing, this shoe ended up at the top of our list for its ability to perform well in varied terrain of all levels.
 Between its spectacular traction, simplistic binding design, and great floatation with added tails, this snowshoe might be just what you've been looking for!
 This is particularly true if you like to keep your options open in regard to where you go and what boots you have on your feet.

 While we were not sure what we could expect from the small plastic frames, we were pleasantly surprised!
 The Evo provides a good amount of float for those within the ideal weight range, even without using the additional tails.
 For those who weigh in a little heavier, the tails work wonders.

 The Evo held its own, floatation-wise, on all different kinds of snow but we found the additional floatation tails particularly useful on deep fresh powder.
 The shoes are roughly 22", but with 6" of additional tails, they jump to a generous 28" in length.
 While we were mostly content with the floatation sans tails, we feel there is some room for improvement here.
 We scored the Evo based on performance without the tails as they do not come with the snowshoes and are therefore an additional expense.
 However, if you choose to purchase these shoes, we highly recommend pairing them with their tails.